nrwl/workshop-nx-labs/organizing-code-in-a-workspace/lab-3.md

 # Lab: Public APIs for Libs

 ## Scenario
+Just because we put code in a lib doesn't mean that we intend for it to be used outside of that lib.
+Some lib code should be made public and some should remain internal to the lib.
+The `index.ts` files in the libs provide a place to export code that is intended to be public.

+The time has come to replace the temporary logs data with actual data from the backend API.
+Create a new model interface for event logs and use the Angular CLI to generate a new service to fetch the logs with the Angular HttpClient.
+Use the index.ts files to export the bits that need to be used outside of the libs.

 ## Instructions
 1. Create a new interface for an `EventLog` data model in the **data-models** lib.